Plants & Animals

 One of the main threats to the natural areas are weeds that invade and degrade habitat and natural landscapes.
 Prevention of new invasive species arriving on the island is the first step followed by controlling weeds already here.

 A large reason why our Coastcare group formed was to take action on weeds threatening our natural areas.
-We focus on Arcadia because there is more than enough at Arcadia to keep us busy (and because Arcadia rules!), but we regularly liaise with other weed management groups on the island and beyond.
+We focus on Arcadia because there is more than enough at Arcadia to keep us busy (and because Arcadia rules!), but we regularly liaise with other weed management groups on Magnetic Island and beyond.

 The weed management methods that we use are primarily mechanical (hand-pulling, digging out, etc), with herbicide used where necessary.
 We remove weeds in natural areas so that the space created by weed removal is filled by native recruits through natural regeneration.

 When doing weed management, we prioritise areas that are already in relatively good condition to stop the weeds from spreading any further.
 We are lucky at Arcadia that there is so much bush around so that natives often re-establish if we remove the weeds and other disturbance.

 Occasionally in badly degraded areas in important locations (e.g., National Park or rare vegetation types), we reintroduce natives through collecting local native seeds and either planting them directly into the ground on site or growing them in a nursery and planting them on site once established.

 We always revisit weeded areas to check for any we missed and to treat any that have returned, and regularly monitor public natural areas around Arcadia to see if any weeds have appeared.